-Initial site entry;

-• A potential IDLH condition or flammable atmosphere has developed;

-• Work begins on another portion of the site;

-Contaminants, other than those previously identified, have been discovered;

-Each time a different task or activity is initiated; or

-During trenching and/or excavation work.
+- Initial site entry; - A potential IDLH condition or flammable atmosphere has developed; - Work begins on another portion of the site; - Contaminants, other than those previously identified, have been discovered; - Each time a different task or activity is initiated; or - During trenching and/or excavation work.

-All air monitoring data will be documented in a site log book by the Site Safety accordance with the manufacturer's specifications.
+All air monitoring data will be documented in a site log book by the Site Safety Officer.
+Air monitoring instruments will be calibrated and maintained in accordance with the manufacturer's specifications.